j256/cloudwatch-logback-appender/README.md

 }
 ```

-Couldn't figure out how to restrict to all ec2 instances.
+I couldn't figure out how to restrict to all ec2 instances.
 If you are only doing log requests then
-you can limit to the resource ```arn:aws:logs:*:*:*"```.
+you should be able to limit it to the resource ```arn:aws:logs:*:*:*"```.

 ## ChangeLog Release Notes